 Some companies may promise instant results or immediate increases with SEO services.
 What’s important to keep in mind is that there are black hat SEO practices and white hat SEO practices.
 Black hat SEO practices — such as keyword stuffing, link farming, content spamming, hidden text or links, and unrelated keywords — may get you quicker results, but they are more spammy and untrustworthy.
 Not only that, you will run the risk of having your website blacklisted by search engines.

 White Hat SEO

-At EQ Digital Agency, we follow only white hat SEO best practices, utilizing the practices outlined above, as well as focusing on creating quality content that’s written for people, not search engines.
-Seeing the results you want takes time and patience, but when you trust the team at EQ, you can be sure that everything is done properly to promote your brand in a way that appeals most to search engines and website visitors.
+At EQ Digital Agency, we follow white hat SEO best practices utilizing the above methods and focus on creating quality content written for people, not search engines.
+Seeing the results you want takes time and patience, but when you trust the team at EQ, you can be sure that everything is done correctly to promote your brand in a way that appeals most to search engines and website visitors.